BushLife - Backpack Gear Load Out

 All-in-One Water Filter

 Nowadays, a good water filter will filter and sterilize in one step.
 Not to mention, provide an extra container to store and transport water.
-A couple of recommended filters are the Katadyn BeFree or the Grayl Geopress water filter.
-We use both and have not encountered any issues.
+You will find in my survival pack a Katadyn BeFree or the Grayl Geopress water filter.
+Both are excellent options.

 If you are remotely serious about spending time in the great outdoors, you need a filter as a part of your backpack gear.
 The Geopress is a large and faster water filter, but the BeFree is lighter and takes up less space.